billster45/gganimate-experiments/README.md

 I've also made it clear which package each function comes from, either ggplot2 or gganimate by adding ggnaimte:: or ggplot2:: before each function.

+This describes the functions of gganimate and what they do well: <https://gganimate.com/reference/index.html>

 ``` r
 library(ggplot2)
 library(gganimate)